 There are many types of contributions that may have been made by either spouse.
 The court considers all of the following:

 - non-financial contributions (as a homemaker or primary carer of children)

 - initial contributions (assets attained before marriage)

-- The Court will consider the practical effect of the proposed property settlement, and whether it is “just and equitable” to both parties.
+- the practical effect of the proposed property settlement, and whether it is “just and equitable” to both parties.
 The decision is made taking into account all of these factors.

 To be eligible for spousal maintenance, the applicant must show that he or she has lost their earning capacity as a result of the relationship, but that they are prepared to participate in training and further education to increase their ability to earn.

 Alternatively, spousal maintenance can be claimed when a party is unable to work because they are the primary carer for a child.
 This child must be the child of the former spouse.
 The same applies if the applicant cannot work because they are caring for a physically or mentally handicapped child.